|

 difficulties lie in the present but the evils to be prevented or

 minimised lie several parliaments ahead.
+The natural

 and rational first question with a nation confronted by such a